IBM/supply-chain-insights/README.md

 ```

 The last part of the script uses the library to make an HTTP API call
-to the WSCI API and then once we get the data back from our API call
+to the SCI API and then once we get the data back from our API call
 the callback function will fire, as shown below:

 ```javascript